 4. Enjoy FREE parking

-On-street parking in downtown is FREE Monday-Friday from 6 pm-7 am and all day Sunday.
+On-street parking in downtown is FREE Monday-Saturday from 6 pm-7 am and all day Sunday.
 Again, beware of red markings (see Tip # 2)!

 5. Avoid commercial meters

 Commercial meters (usually painted red) designate parking spots for commercial vehicles (with company logos displayed) only.
 Most likely, if someone is parked in these spots, it’s because they already have a commercial permit for the spot.
 If you don’t have a commercial permit, think twice about parking in these spots.